 The rains are returning to the West Coast, “like a wet rag on a salad,” as Tom Robbins put it in Another Roadside Attraction.
-I’m scrambling to complete yard work and house maintenance while the weather is dry, staining decks in a shroud of wildfire smoke.
-It’s comforting to think about warm nights ahead, curled up in front of the wood stove with a cup of tea and a book about the natural world.
+It’s a perfect time to curl up in front of the wood stove with a cup of tea and a book about the natural world.

-If you’re looking for a book about trees and forests, here are my favourites.
-Many of them proved invaluable while I was working on my book, Tracking Giants: Big Trees, Tiny Triumphs, and Misadventures in the Forest, coming from Greystone Books in May 2023.
+I’ve put together a list of my favourite books about trees and forests.
+Many of them proved invaluable while I was working on my book, Tracking Giants: Big Trees, Tiny Triumphs, and Misadventures in the Forest.

 - The Wild Trees by Richard Preston